ontola/active_response/README.md

 ```

 Now we need to add Responders to our application.
 For example, add `app/responders/html_responder.rb`.
-The gem includes predefined responders for html, json, js, json_api and rdf.
+The gem includes predefined responders for html, json, js and json_api.
 Inherit from these and tell ActiveResponse for which formats this responder should be selected.

 ```ruby